Garrettwalker1/ediths-picks/tools/model_nfl_v3_2/README.md

 10.239 (v3.2c-minus-v3.2b mean +0.014, CI95 [-0.009,0.036]).
 Val/test ordering disagrees, so under the
 9/6 rule the flags are NOT adopted. v3.2c still loses to the closing spread with a settled interval (+0.454 MAE, CI95 [0.159,0.729]). descriptive_failed_close stands; v3.2b remains the reference model.

+## Iteration 4 (2026-09-14): EPA features + PFF+ lever - both recorded, neither adopted

+EPA lever (build_v32d.py, agg_epa.py): team-game offensive/defensive EPA per play, success rate and pass/rush EPA splits from nflverse play-by-play 2010-2025, same prior+rolling-4 gp-weighted construction as the base features.
+8 variants tested; all lose to v3.2b on validation (10.610-10.687 vs 10.556) - EPA is collinear with the incumbent yards/points block.
+Recorded as an honest negative.
+One recorded note: EPA-only+context hit the best locked-test MAE seen so far (10.159, ATS 52.3%) but fails the val-first selection rule, so it is not adopted.

+PFF lever: vault login to Garrett's PFF+ account works.
+On his subscription tier, premium.pff.com server-side restricts every differentiating field (all grades, EPA, pressures, turnover-worthy plays, big-time throws, dropbacks, snaps); the unlocked fields are box-score counting stats that nflverse already covers with full history.
+No features to test - blocked by tier, not by auth.

+v3.2b remains the reference model. descriptive_failed_close stands.